-- o Potential to replace the gates with automated alternatives. - Lower George Street gate to be moved to prevent obstructive parking. - George Street and Market Place urban realm and accessibility improvement projects including new paving, street greening and other in keeping aesthetic enhancements. - Investigate Part 6 powers to automate traffic enforcement (not parking) within the project area when these powers become widely available - Evaluate cycle parking and potentially provide extra facility. - Investigate areas for further street trees and places to stop and rest.
+- Potential to replace the gates with automated alternatives. - Lower George Street gate to be moved to prevent obstructive parking. - George Street and Market Place urban realm and accessibility improvement projects including new paving, street greening and other in keeping aesthetic enhancements. - Investigate Part 6 powers to automate traffic enforcement (not parking) within the project area when these powers become widely available - Evaluate cycle parking and potentially provide extra facility. - o Investigate areas for further street trees and places to stop and rest.

 Future development of ideas in and around the trial area should be aligned with a wider strategy for St Albans that links to SADC's and St Albans BID's ambitions.
-This will be led by Emma Turner - the Strategy and Programme Manager for the area.
+The ambition of any eventual project would be dependent on funding which would be dependent on the outcome of the Phase 3 consultation.

-21. Conclusions & Recommendation
+20. Conclusions & Recommendation